Table of Contents

 The most common abnormalities of gait found in this are during pregnancy.
 Pregnant women in their third trimester are more likely to walk with a waddling gait.
 Their bodies will produce a hormone called relaxin during the third trimester to loosen the pelvic joints and make the delivery easier.
 This hormone leads to a waddling gait.
 Furthermore, walking with a full-bloomed belly in the later stages of pregnancy causes them to lean backward.
 This, however, is only temporary and can be reversed after childbirth.

 Walkers and canes can be used to assist children in walking.
-Medication and physical therapy for joint flexibility, balance, and strength will help manage the myopathic waddling gait.
+The myopathic gait treatment includes medication and physical therapy for joint flexibility, balance, and strength.
 Leg braces or splints may be useful in managing leg and foot alignment.

 Steppage Gait (Neuropathic)